Bruno-Diego/CodeInstitutePortfolio1/README.md

 - [Balanced rocks](https://www.pexels.com/photo/balance-macro-ocean-pebbles-235990/)
 - [Budda and sage incense](https://www.pexels.com/photo/stone-buddha-and-sage-incense-bundle-in-bowl-on-marble-shelf-4203071/)

+- The illustration from the "lost.html" page was taken from [error404.fun](https://error404.fun/)

 ### Validator Testing

 - HTML
   - No errors were returned when passing through the official [W3C validator](#)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](#)

+### Content

+- The text for the Home page was created by myself, except where it´s quoted, which has its oun reference
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 Enjoy it!